achristen/Meteobike/QGIS-Analysis/readme.md

 ![Images/QGIS_TemperatureTreeCover.png](Images/QGIS_TemperatureTreeCover.png)

-### Export Data into R for further statistical analysis
+### Export Data back into R for further statistical analysis

-For a further statitical analysis, it can be advantageous to export calculated statistics and joined attributes into another high-level programming language such as R.
+For a further statitical analysis, it can be advantageous to export calculated statistics and joined attributes in QGIS into another high-level programming language such as `R`.

-To export data from any layer you right-click the corresponding joined layer and select `Export` > `Save Frature as...`.
+To export data from any layer you right-click the corresponding layer and select `Export` > `Save Frature as...`.
+For example the joined layer 'ALL-SYSTEMS-2021-06-15-LC' can be exported to statistically analyze whether there is a significant correlation between `lc_tree` and air temperatures.

 ![Images/QGIS_ExportMenu.png](Images/QGIS_ExportMenu.png)